easyMultiple ChoiceObjective-mapped

 Correct answer & explanation

-The PATH environment variable defines the directories the shell searches for executables when a command is typed.
-Even though the binary exists in /usr/local/bin, if that directory is not listed in PATH, the shell will not find it and will return 'command not found'.
-Checking and correcting PATH resolves this issue.
+The 'command not found' error indicates that the shell cannot locate the executable in any of the directories listed in the PATH environment variable.
+Even though the binary exists in /usr/local/bin, if that directory is not in PATH, the shell will not find it.
+Checking and correcting the PATH variable to include /usr/local/bin will resolve the issue.

 Answer analysis